A small business can be rewarding in many ways – particularly if it’s profitable.

 At the end of the year, you have two choices:

 - Total the mileage and add in the tolls and parking to calculate your deduction.
-Once you have your mileage total, multiply it by 54 cents for your 2016 deduction.
-For 2017 business tax purposes, the rate drops to 53.5 cents a mile.
+Once you have your mileage total, multiply it by 54.5 cents for your 2018 deduction.

 - Measure your business usage against your personal driving and deduct that portion of your auto-related expenses.
 Remember to include gas, repairs and insurance.

 If you are leasing, include those payments.